OpenClaw Alternative: Secure AI Agents with OpenLegion

 What is the best OpenClaw alternative?

 For teams whose primary concern is security and governance, OpenLegion is the most direct OpenClaw alternative.
-It provides capabilities OpenClaw lacks: mandatory container isolation without Docker socket mounting, blind credential injection via vault proxy, per-agent budget enforcement, and deterministic YAML DAG orchestration.
+It provides capabilities OpenClaw lacks: mandatory container isolation without Docker socket mounting, vault-proxied credentials, per-agent budget enforcement, and a fleet coordination model (blackboard + pub/sub + handoff).
 For teams focused on stateful workflow flexibility, LangGraph is another strong alternative.
 See our full AI agent frameworks comparison.

 Why choose a managed OpenClaw alternative?